ktaka-ccmp/cpu-on-off-rust/Readme.md

 ## Author

-[Kimitoshi Takahashi]
+[Your Name]

 ## Acknowledgments

-- Inspired by CPU management techniques in modern operating systems
+- Inspired by various CPU management techniques
-- Thanks to the Rust community for providing excellent documentation and libraries
+- Thanks to the Rust community for their libraries and documentation
 - Uses the `clap` crate for parsing command-line arguments